quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint uses a STOP_SENDING frame (type=0x05) to communicate that incoming data is being discarded on receipt at application request.
-STOP_SENDING requests that a peer to cease transmission on a stream.
+STOP_SENDING requests that a peer cease transmission on a stream.

 A STOP_SENDING frame can be sent for streams in the Recv or Size Known states (see {{stream-send-states}}).
 Receiving a STOP_SENDING frame for a